 Successful attainment of an approved Montessori diploma for the ages 3-6 would normally be expected, but satisfactory completion of a short course introducing the early years curriculum may be accepted in lieu of a full qualification.
 Alternatively an additional module outlining the main aspects of the early years provision (which i an essential basis for later study) may be taken, at a small additional fee.

-The qualification covers the same ground as the internationally famous Bergamo course but the syllabus is designed to relate to the U.K. national curriculum Key stage 1, although some topics go beyond this, in accordance with the traditional Montessori mode.
+The qualification covers the same ground as the internationally famous Bergamo course but it is designed to relate to the U.K. national curriculum Key stages 1-2, although some topics go beyond this in accordance with the traditional Montessori practice.
 The following topics are included:

-The Great Lessons – Background to the five Great Lessons; why they are central to the Montessori approach; detailed instructions on their preparation and use; mapping the National Curriculum for History.
+The Great Lessons – Background to the five Great Lessons; why they are central to the Montessori approach; detailed instructions on their preparation and use.

-Advanced Life Skills – Explanation of their role in the classroom; ground rules; manual dexterity, design & construction; care of self, health & hygiene; care of the environment; grace, courtesy & citizenship; Peace Education; mapping the national Curriculum for Design & Technology; mapping the National Curriculum for Personal, Social and Health Education, and Citizenship .
+Advanced Life Skills – Explanation of their role in the classroom; ground rules; manual dexterity, design & construction; care of self, health & hygiene; care of the environment; grace, courtesy & citizenship; Peace Education .

 Mathematics 1 – Number – Developing the child’s facility with numbers and basic operations; more advanced methods of calculation; fractions.